Hari Raya Kajeng Kliwon

 - at the house itself, as an offering to Sang Kala Bucari.

-- at the treshold of the entrance gate of the house compound, as an offering to Sang Durgha Bucari.
+- at the threshold of the entrance gate of the house compound, as an offering to Sang Durgha Bucari.

 Next and last one prays to the gods (Dewa Bhatara) and in particular to Ida Sang Hyang Widi for the safety and well being of the world and all creatures that inhabit it.